Westminster Social Policy Forum

 • policy: alternative approaches to increasing efficiency and streamlining processes - further potential for reforms on participation

-The conference will be an opportunity for stakeholders to consider the issues alongside key policy officials who are due to attend from DAERA, NI; DBT; Defra; DESNZ; DECC, ROI; Department for Economy, NI; DfI, NI; DfT; DLUHC; DSIT; EA; Geospatial Commission; GLD; DfE; GBN; HM Treasury; HSE; Home Office; MMO; NAO; NIC; National Highways; OEP; ORR; Ofwat; PEDW; Planning Inspectorate; UKIB; The Scottish Government; and the Welsh Government.
+The conference was an opportunity for stakeholders to consider the issues alongside key policy officials who attended from DAERA, NI; DBT; Defra; DESNZ; DECC, ROI; Department for Economy, NI; DfI, NI; DfT; DLUHC; DSIT; EA; Geospatial Commission; GLD; DfE; GBN; HM Treasury; HSE; Home Office; MMO; NAO; NIC; National Highways; OEP; ORR; Ofwat; PEDW; Planning Inspectorate; UKAEA; UKIB; The Scottish Government; and the Welsh Government.